 And if you can eat wheat, but want to flip the ratio of bread to filling in favor of the latter, you can always swap out loaf bread for the much thinner pita, lavash, wheat tortilla, or other wrap.
 There’s always a way to enjoy a healthy sandwich!

-To give you some ideas and inspiration, here are eight healthy plant-based or vegan sandwiches for the next time you’re too busy running the Navy or winning at cards to stop and eat a formal meal.
+To give you some ideas and inspiration, here are five healthy plant-based or vegan sandwiches for the next time you’re too busy running the Navy or winning at cards to stop and eat a formal meal.

 Vegan Sandwiches for the Win